-The training program is aligned to the eight domains of Rural Generalist Curriculum and underpins the learning areas included in the Core Generalist and Advanced Specialised components of the Curriculum.
+The training program is aligned to the eight domains of the ACRRM Rural Generalist Fellowship Curriculum and underpins the learning areas included in the Core Generalist and Advanced Specialised components of the Curriculum.

 Core Generalist Training

 Core Generalist Training (CGT) covers three years of training.